 An S corporation is a small business corporation whose shareholders have made an election to be taxed under personal income tax law, rather than corporation tax law, as permitted under Subchapter S of Chapter One of the Internal Revenue Code (IRC).
-The shareholders of federal S corporations subject to Tax Law Article 9-A may make the same election for New York State, called a New York S election, by filing Form CT-6, Election by a Federal S Corporation to be Treated as a New York S Corporation.
-This includes both corporations organized under New York State law and foreign corporations (those organized under the laws of any other state) that do business, employ capital, own or lease property, or maintain an office in New York State.
+The shareholders of federal S corporations subject to Tax Law Article 9-A may make the same election for New York State, called a New York S election, by filing Form CT-6, Election by a Federal S Corporations organized under New York State law and foreign corporations (those organized under the laws of any other state) that do business, employ capital, own or lease property, or maintain an office in New York State.